But 'sales' is a dirty word isn't it?

 The programme consists of 8 modules, as follows:

-The Sales Mastery programme is designed for you to work 'on' your sales process with the aim of improving your win ratio, and spending less time engaging with tyre-kickers.
+Sales Mastery is designed for you to work 'on' your sales process with the aim of improving your win ratio, and spending less time engaging with tyre-kickers.

 The programme consists of four components:

 These components have been designed to overcome many of the failings we've experienced ourselves in training and coaching programmes.
-Specifically, to overcome the general ineffectiveness of online courses, the programme includes a weekly group coaching call.
+Specifically, to overcome the general ineffectiveness of online courses, the programme includes the group coaching calls.

 ...then this programme is for you!